AzDocs/AzDocs/Wiki/Azure.md

 > NOTE: However, there are a few more tips & tricks we found useful.
 The following paragraphs containing tips & tricks are optional.

 ### Taskgroup all the things
-For reusability purposes, it is wise to create a taskgroup for each script you use.
+For reusability purposes within your teamproject, it is wise to create a taskgroup for each script you use.
 This means you can add this taskgroup (even multiple times) to every pipeline you like without having to define the script location & parameters again.

+> NOTE: Taskgroups are unfortunately scoped to a Azure DevOps TeamProject.
+This means that you can't use your taskgroup between projects.

 To create a taskgroup per script, follow the following tutorial:

 1. Whenever you added the CLI step the first time, right click it and click on `Create task group`.